rllin/halo-wiki/Sartor.md

-**Quality Sartor Saw Works** is a blade and tooling supplier located in Bayshore.
+**Quality Sartor Saw Works** is a blade and tooling supplier for wood.

 ## Products
-* End-Mills

 ## Location